ardeora-cmu/Project5/README.md

 On the cluster, your home directory is /home/userID.

-The hadoop jars and binaries are store at /usr/local/hadoop/share/hadoop/mapreduce.
+The hadoop jars and binaries are store at /usr/local/hadoop/share/hadoop/mapreduce and /usr/local/hadoop/share/hadoop/common/.

 Your HDFS file system directories are at /user/userID/output.